Netflix/OpenVPCal/README.md

 ### Validation

 Once the calibration is completed and exported, we suggest validating it by re-shooting the original plate on the wall with the calibration transforms applied.
-OpenVpCal offers the ability to  “Add Validation Wall”, that allows the user to compare the status of the wall prior and post calibration.
+OpenVpCal offers the ability to “Add Validation Wall”, which allows the user to compare the status of the wall prior to and post calibration.

-Once loading the verification wall plates, run the Analysis.
-OpenVpCal will essentially consider the verification wall as a slave wall of its source; hence, it will copy all the target settings and show itl as an additional wall in the Stage View bin.
+Once the verification wall plates are loaded, run the Analysis.
+OpenVpCal will essentially consider the verification wall as a slave wall of its source; hence, it will copy all the target settings and show it as an additional wall in the Stage View bin.